hashgraph/hedera-nft-sdk/README.md

 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.
 5. **Trait occurrence calculation:** Calculate how often different values for a given trait occur in a collection, percentage-based.
 6. **NFT SDK methods:** A wrapper around the Hedera NFT API to create a new NFT collection, mint NFTs, and transfer NFTs.
-7. **Fee Factory:** A factory to create the fees for the Hedera NFT API.
+7. **Royalty Fee Creator:** A factory to define the fees for the Hedera NFT API when creating an NFT collection.
 8. **Metadata Validator:** A tool for validating metadata objects according to [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2), providing comprehensive verification of metadata compliance with the selected standard.
 9. **Metadata Builder:** Enables the creation and assembly of NFT metadata objects in a structured format and conducts instant validation within its build method, ensuring adherence to [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2) standard prior to deployment.
 10. **Convert CSV To Metadata Objects:** Facilitates the conversion of CSV file data into structured metadata objects, streamlining the initial stages of NFT metadata preparation.